Robin Mattson: Film and primetime television

 Mattson began acting at age seven.

 She made her screen debut in Namu, the Killer Whale (1966).
 She co-starred in Bonnie's Kids (1973) when she was only 15, including appearing topless, as well as Candy Stripe Nurses (1974) and Return to Macon County (1975).
 She appeared in a number of made for television films and guest starred in a number of primetime series, include Marcus Welby, M.D., Happy Days, Barnaby Jones, Charlie's Angels, The Dukes of Hazzard and Law & Order.

 Personal life

-Mattson, whose father was a chef in California, studied at culinary school and co-authored the cook book Soap Opera Café : The Skinny on Food from a Daytime Star.
-And from June 1996 until March 1997, she had a cooking show on Lifetime, called The Main Ingredient.
+Mattson, whose father was a chef in California, studied at culinary school and co-authored the cook book Soap Opera Café: The Skinny on Food from a Daytime Star.
+From June 1996 until March 1997, she had a cooking show on Lifetime, called The Main Ingredient.